-The Escambia County Waste Services Department will host the next Regional Roundup on Saturday, March 9 from 8 a.m. until noon at Bailey Middle School, 4110 Bauer Road.
+The Escambia County Waste Services Department will host the next Regional Roundup on Saturday, Sept.
+11 from 8 a.m. until noon at Washington High School, 6000 College Parkway, in the WHS Driver’s Ed. parking lot (near the tennis courts).
+Please see the below map for directions to the drop-off.
 Regional Roundup events provide an opportunity to properly dispose of electronics, household hazardous waste and up to four tires per vehicle, free of charge.

 Proof of Escambia County residency is required to participate in Regional Roundup, such as a driver's license, power bill or voter registration card.
 This is a residential drop-off program only; no commercial waste accepted.
 Simply drive up and materials will be unloaded for you – no need to get out of your vehicle.

 Participants of the Regional Roundup are requested to:

 - Please follow onsite staff guidance on flow of traffic to allow proper work crew distancing.

 - Stay inside your vehicle during the event process while onsite, staff will offload items.

 - If possible bring items in the trunk, rear cargo area or truck bed for staff’s easy access and offloading.

 - Bring and wear personal protective equipment as needed from home.
 Staff will wear PPE, but are not be able to supply PPE for participants.